Vishesh-Chahar/ComputerGraphics/Projects/Apps/Source/PortalIllusion/README.md

 # Portal Illusion

+Simulation of an object passing through a portal.\
+Inspired by the Portal video games.\
-CPSC 5700 Computer Graphics final project
+CPSC 5700 Computer Graphics final project.

 ### Results: